phonegap/phonegap-plugins/Android/Downloader/README.md

 `success` and `fail` are callback functions.
 Success will be called when there is a progress in the download.
 The passed object is:

     {
         status: 0,        		//0 means progress, 1 means download is complete.
-        progress: 46,     //In percent
 	total: 1000,      		//The total number of bytes to download.
 	file: "file.ext"  		//Name of the file
+	dir: "/mnt/sdcard/download"	//Name of the directory
+	progress: 46,     		//In percent
     }

 An example could be:

     window.plugins.downloader.downloadFile("http://server/file.txt", {overwrite: true},
-	      function(res) {
+	      function(result) {
             alert(JSON.stringify(result));
         }, function(error) {
 		    alert(error);